Dr Matthias Revers

 (2009) “Sociologists in the press”, American Sociologist.
 40.4: 272-288.

-(2016) “Digital Media and the Diversification of Professionalism: A US-German Comparison of Journalism Cultures”, In: Alexander JC; Breese EB; Luengo M (eds.)
-The Crisis of Journalism Reconsidered: Democratic Culture, Professional Codes, Digital Future.
-Cambridge; New York: Cambridge University Press.
+(2016) “Digital media and the diversification of professionalism: A US-German comparison of journalism cultures”, In: The Crisis of Journalism Reconsidered: Democratic Culture, Professional Codes, Digital Future.
 228-246

 (2015) “Cultural Sociology, History of”, In: International Encyclopedia of the Social & Behavioral Sciences: Second Edition.
 498-503